 Each of these three Ibiza activities/experiences will provide vacationers with memories that will last a lifetime:

 Sail a private and luxurious catamaran along the best beaches in Ibiza.
-Guests will be taken to Cala Bassa and Cala Conta, considered the best beaches in Ibiza.
+You will be taken to Cala Bassa and Cala Conta, considered the best beaches in Ibiza.
 Anchor for swimming, snorkeling, paddle boarding, and jumping off the boat into the crystal clear turquoise waters of Ibiza.
-Once the sun sets over the azure blue water the catamaran sails back to the San Antonio yacht club, where guests can shower and get ready for another lovely evening in Spain’s party mecca.
+Once the sun sets over the azure blue water the catamaran sails back to the San Antonio yacht club, where you can freshen up and get ready for another lovely evening in Spain’s party mecca.

-One can’t leave Ibiza without doing something unique and memorable, and a private flyboarding lesson just may fit that bill.
-A flyboard is connected to a jet boat by a hose, and as the hose fills with water, the water surges to create powerful high-pressure jets that will send borders soaring into the air.
+You can’t leave Ibiza without doing something unique and memorable, and a private flyboarding lesson just may fit that bill.
+A flyboard is connected to a jet boat by a hose, and as the hose fills with water, the water surges to create powerful high-pressure jets that will send you soaring into the air.
 Imagine the rush of being able to burst out of the clear waters and fly up to 10 meters high!
-It´s relatively easy to master the basics, and 95% of those who tested for the first time begin to fly in just a few minutes.
+It’s relatively easy to master the basics, and 95% of those who try for the first time begin to fly in just a few minutes.